Soofiyan/Data-Analysis-using-python/README.md

 # Data-Analysis-using-python
-Jupiter notebooks of exercises of data analystics in courser
+Jupiter notebooks of exercises of data analystics in coursera